asshleygozar/gear-up/README.md

   - Prisma (For ORM)
   - Postgresql (For data persistence)

-## Prerequisites

-- Node.js >= 23.6.0 (For native typescript support)

-©2025 Asshley Gozar All rights reserved
+© 2025 Asshley Gozar.
+All rights reserved